hundredrabbits/thebook/north_pacific_logbook.md

 I heave-to again so we can look at the weather together over coffee.
 We need to make a plan, to stay safe.
 Looking at the data, we noticed it changed a lot, as it always does.
 Going north yesterday was a good idea.
 We are now on the top-end of the mean red streak of weather ahead.
 We're going to be heading northeast, taking short 2-hour shifts in the day with plans to heave to for dinner.
 We've got a long way to go still, we decided that it was okay to take the time to eat together, to warm up.
 We make mistakes when we're tired.

 ##### 0530
 Rain on my shift, I have an extra coat on but I'm already freezing.
 Devine has fewer layers but seems fine, although it is entirely possible that he just complains less.
 A jet of water aft of Pino startled me.
 Looking back, I saw a **sei whale**!
 It was so close, swimming 5 m (16 ft) off our stern.
 I saw the shine of its grey back, and its upright dorsal fin as it dove back under.
-I shriek, as I tend to do when faced with large creatures, both out of awe and and fear.
+I shriek, as I tend to do when faced with large creatures, both out of awe and fear.
 I thought it had gone, but then it re-surfaced again on the starboard side, just as close as before.
 What do I do?
 Shriek again of course!

 "This whale is crazy!"
 I shouted.
 Then it dove back under, and came back even closer, commanding awe.
 I couldn't believe it.
 "Ah!
 You crazy beautiful thing!
 What *are* you doing?"
 I saw its face that time, as if it was checking me out.
 Unlike the Sphinx, it did not pose a riddle.
 I saw its eye and mouth before it rolled back into the water, disappearing forever that time.
 The whale glided effortlessly through the ocean, dwarfing Pino and crew.
 I steered away to make sure I wouldn't cross its path again.

 Our most memorable whale encounter, was on our arrival to Nuku Hiva in April 2017.
 On day 27 of our voyage, I could see the outline of the island in the distance.
 I stood at the bow, trying to take footage of the event, but was disappointed with the shot.
 Far-away wonders have a way of looking unimpressive on camera.
-I was about to put the camera away, when I heard a 'wooshing' sound.
+I was about to put the camera away, when I heard a 'whooshing' sound.
 I looked over the side, and saw an orca whale swimming next to Pino, its length matching our own.
-It stayed with us for a long while, it's white belly making it easy to spot it in the water.
+It stayed with us for a long while, its white belly making it easy to spot it in the water.
 We had our own little welcome committee.
 This unusual encounter was a great start to our Marquesian adventure.

 ##### 0700
 The joy of hiding in the sleeping bags.
 My shift ended and I am inside, trying to warm up, head and body covered up.
 I appreciate my time in this bunk when it is freezing out there.
 I can feel my hands and feet warming.
 Venturing outside the covers means instantaneous cold.
 I am hiding in my warm fort.
 It is over 80% humidity in the cabin, and the hygrometer does not lie.